-- Disciplinary Regulations which may be used to deal with alleged breaches of this policy. - Safeguarding Children and Young People Policy, and Safeguarding Adults Policy, which will be followed in respect of any matters which give rise to a safeguarding concern. - Code(s) of Conduct which set out the standards of behaviour and conduct expected from members, those who are attending Club events, or representing, working for of otherwise engaging with the Club in some capacity.
+- Adult Safeguarding Policy & Child & Young Person Safeguarding Policy which relate to the relationship between the Club and those it employs and the recruitment process. - Disciplinary Regulations which may be used to deal with alleged breaches of this policy. - Safeguarding Children and Young People Policy, and Safeguarding Adults Policy, which will be followed in respect of any matters which give rise to a safeguarding concern.

-- Complaints Policy which may be used to deal with concerns raised about the actions of the Club. - Data Protection Policy which sets out how we will handle personal data, including data collected to monitor diversity in line with this Policy.
+- Codes of Conduct which set out the standards of behaviour and conduct expected from members, those who are attending Club events, or representing, working for of otherwise engaging with the Club in some capacity. - Complaints Policy which may be used to deal with concerns raised about the actions of the Club - Data Protection Policy which sets out how we will handle personal data, including data collected to monitor diversity in line with this Policy.